Os Municipality (Hordaland): Culture

-The Oseana Art and Cultural Centre is located in Os.
-It hosts art and music events year-round.
+The Oseana Art and Cultural Centre is located in Os Municipality.
+It hosted art and music events year-round.
 The building is fairly new and in 2011, it won the "Building of the Year Award" (Årets Bygg) for Norway.

 Industry

 Os has had a tradition of small boat building since the early 1800s.
-The Oselvar is the traditional boat of Os.
+The Oselvar is the traditional boat of Os Municipality.
 This small wooden boat was named after its major important building site during the 18th century, at the mouth of the Oselva River.
 These boats have traditionally been used for everyday work and for traveling to church.
 These boats were designed as either sailboats or rowboats.
 They still build these boats the traditional way in Os, and tourists are able to visit and watch them work.

 The Oselvar is now the official boat of Norway.
 With its traditions, the boat has become a symbol of the nation.
 The boat is shown on the coat of arms of Os.

-Hagavik, a village in Os municipality, also has a modern boat building company, Askeladden Boats AS.
+The village of Hagavik also had a modern boat building company, Askeladden Boats AS.
 Askeladden is Norway's largest manufacturer of leisure boats.